-- 4. Affordable developments that are not age-restricted shall be structured such that: - The combined number of efficiency and one-bedroom units shall be no greater than 20 percent of the total low- and moderate-income units; - ii.
-At least 30 percent of all low- and moderate-income units are two bedroom units; - iii.
-At least 20 percent of all low- and moderate-income units shall be three bedroom units; and - iv.
-The remaining units, if any, may be allocated among two and three bedroom units at the discretion of the developer. - 5.
-Affordable developments that are age-restricted shall be structured such that the number of bedrooms shall equal the number of age-restricted low-and moderate-income units within the inclusionary development.
+- 1. The fair share obligation shall be divided equally between low- and moderate-income units, except that where there is an odd number of affordable housing units, the extra unit shall be a low-income unit. - 2.
+In each affordable development, at least 50 percent of the restricted units within each bedroom distribution shall be low-income units. - 3.
+Affordable developments that are not age-restricted shall be structured in conjunction with realistic market demands such that: - (a) The combined number of efficiency and one-bedroom units shall be no greater than 20 percent of the total low- and moderate-income units; - (b) At least 30 percent of all low- and moderate-income units shall be two-bedroom units; - (c) At least 20 percent of all low- and moderate-income units shall be three-bedroom units; and - (d) The remaining units may be allocated among two- and three-bedroom units at the discretion of the developer. - 4.
+Affordable developments that are age-restricted shall be structured such that the number of bedrooms shall equal the number of age-restricted low- and moderate-income units within the inclusionary development.
 The standard may be met by having all one-bedroom units or by having a two-bedroom unit for each efficiency unit.

-b.
-Accessibility Requirements:
+B. Accessibility Requirements: